brendan-myers/eks-workshop/content/020_prerequisites/workspaceiam.md

 rm -vf ${HOME}/.aws/credentials
 ```

-We should configure our aws cli with our current region as default.
+We should configure our AWS cli with our current region as default.

 {{% notice info %}}
 If you are [at an AWS event](https://eksworkshop.com/020_prerequisites/aws_event/), ask your instructor which **AWS region** to use.